SmartPrinter3D/SmartPrinter3D/README.md

-Builds of single board  omputer software for 3D printing
+Builds of single board  omputer software for 3D printing.
+Just write the image to a flash drive and run